Got to Get

-"Got to Get" is a song by Swedish electronic dance music duo Rob'n'Raz featuring singer-songwriter and rapper Leila K. Released in 1989 as her debut single, it was also the lead single from their only album together, Rob'n'Raz featuring Leila K (1990).
-It was very successful in Europe, reaching the top 10 in at least nine countries, like the UK, where it peaked at number eight in November same year.
-The song also charted in the US, Canada and Australia.
+"Got to Get" is a song by Swedish duo Rob'n'Raz featuring singer-songwriter and rapper Leila K. Released in 1989 by Telegram and Arista Records as her debut single, it also served as the lead single from their only album together, Rob'n'Raz featuring Leila K (1990).
+The song was written by Leila K with MC II Fresh and became successful in Europe, reaching the top 10 in at least nine countries, including the United Kingdom, where it peaked at number eight in January 1990.
+The song also charted in the United States, Canada and Australia.
 Two different music videos were made to accompany it.

 Background

-Leila K was discovered by Rob'n'Raz when singing in a music contest.
+Leila K was discovered by electronic dance music duo Rob'n'Raz when singing in a music contest.
 They liked her music and offered her a recording contract in 1988.
 With them she would get her first hit the following year with "Got to Get".
 It was first recorded within the UK as a pre-production demo by Pete Towns of P&P Productions.
 In 1990, the album Rob'n'Raz featuring Leila K was released, featuring "Got to Get".